 Hers is a labor of love and we, too, are happy for the book to reach a new audience – the beginning of ‘Portrait of a Stranger’ is available for free to the Russian speaking community of readers.

-At present because of our contract with Amazon, we are allowed to share online only the Prologue, Chapter One and part of Chapter Two but we are looking for ways to be able to share the book in its entirety.
+Once the entire book is translated we will be looking for ways to be able to share it in its entirety.
 In the meantime, we hope new readers will enjoy Charlie and Pip’s unique journey.
-It is very rewarding for us to see some readers are already hooked on the story!
+It is very rewarding for us to see so many people comment with enthusiasm and love for story!

 Mina still retains some knowledge of the beautiful Russian language and she has found this new ‘version’ of Charlie and Pip endearing in a brand new way.
 Victoria’s translation has stayed truthful to the nature of the characters, the sense of atmosphere, and the general feel of the story, so we are immensely grateful to her for both sending Charlie and Pip into the arms of new readers and doing it so skillfully.
 Thank you, Vic.